1. Hamburger at Lanchonete do Seu Oswaldo.

-A pastel (squares of deep fried dough filled with minced meat, or cheese, or palm hearts, or whatever) is a tradition of the urban open-air daily markets called feiras livres.
-My personal favourite is Pastel da Maria.
+A pastel (squares of deep-fried dough filled with minced meat, or cheese, or palm hearts, or whatever) is a tradition of the urban open-air daily markets called feiras livres.
+My personal favorite is Pastel da Maria.
 Try the minced meat and egg version.

 The soft, round pastries known as burekas are from Bulgaria, and the original Casa Búlgara in São Paulo serves them at this small Bom Retiro shop.
 Try the cheese variety, and be sure to order some apple juice too.

 6. Churros at Casa do Churro